brightmart/albert_zh/README.md

 ###### Support English and Other Non-Chinese Language:
-    If you are doing pre-train fro english or other language,which is not chinese, you should to set hyperparameter of non_chinese to True on create_pretraining_data.py; otherwise, by default it is doing chinese pre-train using whole word mask of chinese.
+    If you are doing pre-train fro english or other language,which is not chinese, you should set hyperparameter of non_chinese to True on create_pretraining_data.py; otherwise, by default it is doing chinese pre-train using whole word mask of chinese.

 #### 执行预训练 pre-training on GPU/TPU using the command